 Her feet on the cooling sand, she sat staring at the vast, rapidly darkening sea in front of her.
-The sound of a thousand voices eddied around her before getting lost amidst the roar of the sea and a solitary stray brown dog lay curled on the sand a little to her right.
-Every time someone passed by them, it raised its head sniffing the air and wagging its thin tail, only to be disappointed by their absolute oblivion towards his happiness.
+The sound of a thousand voices eddied around her before getting lost amidst the roar of the sea, and a solitary stray brown dog lay curled on the sand a little to her right.
+Every time someone passed by them, it raised its head sniffing the air and wagging its thin tail, only to be disappointed by their absolute obliviousness towards his happiness.
 She sat there distractedly stroking the dog’s ear and staring at the giant waves of foam breaking on the smoothly packed wet sand.
 She didn’t know what time it was or how long she had been sitting here; she had conveniently forgotten to put on her watch when she left the hotel.
 What good would a watch be at a place like this anyway?

-She spent most of her adult life walking backwards into the future, facing the past, casting wistful glances as it became more and more distant.
+She spent most of her adult life walking backwards into the future, facing the past, casting wistful glances as the past became more and more distant.
 Looking at the memories as they got clouded by the fog of time till only blurry patches of grey remained.
 Waiting for the rogue ray of sunlight that managed to sneak in through the fog every once in a while and illuminate the grey patches.
 Then she could see them clearly, as clearly as she saw her calloused palms.
 The sea always made her forget, she spent hours staring hypnotized at the waves rolling in and being dragged back, her mind empty of the constant ebb and flow of memories.
 A shrill stray peal of laughter broke her trance and the tide of memories came rushing back, flooding her mind.
 She picked p the book that she had laid on the sand beside her earlier, and started reading from where she had left off.
 “Because Father said clocks slay time.
 He said time is dead as long as it is being clicked off by little wheels; only when the clock stops does time come to life…”